-Kevin Hamel, 55, stands accused in an assault in Townsend.
+Kevin Hamel, 55, stands accused in an assault on a woman in Townsend.
 He also is accused of violating probation in a 2016 case.

-At a Friday dangerousness hearing in Ayer District Court, Assistant District Attorney Andrea Kelly presented 14 exhibits, most of them restraining orders, probationary matters, photographs of injuries to the victim.
+At a Friday dangerousness hearing in Ayer District Court, Assistant District Attorney Andrea Kelly presented 14 exhibits, most of them restraining orders, probationary matters and photographs of injuries to the victim.

-She also played the 911 call by the victim to Townsend police during the March 30, 2018 incident.
-Judge Tejal Mehta, Kelley, defense counsel Chris Reardon and a handcuffed Hamel gathered around Kelly's laptop to hear.
+She also played the 911 call made by the woman to Townsend police during the March 30, 2018, incident.
+Judge Tejal Mehta, Kelley, defense counsel Chris Reardon and a handcuffed Hamel gathered around Kelly’s laptop to listen to the call.

 At one point, the caller tells police, “I just want to get away.”
 The caller also alleges kidnapping, assault and battery, and vandalism by Hamel.

-Hamel was placed onto the state's Most Wanted Fugitive list in August.
+Hamel was placed onto the state’s Most Wanted Fugitive list in August.
 He was arrested on Jan.
 18 in Florida.
-He was extradited to Massachusetts days later and remanded to state police.
-He remains held at Billerica House of Correction.
+He was extradited to Massachusetts days later and remanded to State Police.
+He remains held at the Billerica House of Correction.

 Kelly requested Hamel continue to be held on no bail.

-"The defendant's record is replete with violence against women," Kelly said.
-"The nature and circumstances are very serious and he facing significant prison time," she added in support of her position that he is flight risk.
+“The defendant’s record is replete with violence against women,” Kelly said.
+“The nature and circumstances are very serious and he’s facing significant prison time,” she added in support of her position that he is a flight risk.

 Reardon said bail should be set because Hamel has no history of default

 “He didn’t know these charges were pending so he wasn’t running,” Reardon said.
 “There is nothing to show us that he was trying to evade justice.”